 - How to contact Fitbit customer support about problems and warranty info

 - Got a new or replacement Fitbit?
-How to set-up it up so you don’t lose data
+How to set-up it up so you don’t lose data.

 If you see bulging and bowing, it looks warped or anything abnormal, or you see other signs that your battery is swollen, contact Fitbit support.

-Try different power sources for the charging cradle
+Try different power sources for the charging cradle.

 If you connect any other devices to that same power source, unplug them and try charging your Fitbit again.

 Once you connect everything properly, move your Fitbit charger to a different power outlet, a power bank, or a USB port.

 Clean the charging ports

 Dust and debris can accumulate over time and prevent a charge for most electronic devices.

-- But don’t use anything that scrapes the contacts as it often causes damage to the plating and makes them vulnerable to rust and corrosion
+- But don’t use anything that scrapes the contacts as it often causes damage to the plating and makes them vulnerable to rust and corrosion.

 - If needed, use a small amount of isopropyl alcohol on a cloth and then clean the contacts.

-- It is also a good idea to make sure that your tracker is connected securely to the charging cable.
+- It is also a good idea to ensure that your tracker is connected securely to the charging cable.

 Then, leave your device on the charger for at least one hour (preferably more) before attempting to turn it on.

 - Restarting your watch reboots the device but doesn’t delete any data (see this article for how to restart other Fitbit models).

-- Let go of the buttons and let it startup
+- Let go of the buttons and let it startup.

 - After the Restart, set the watch back into the charging cradle and attempt setup.